apecloud/kubeblocks/.github/ISSUE_TEMPLATE/improvement-request.md

 A clear and concise description of any alternative solutions or fuctions you've considered.

 Additional context
-Add any other context or screenshots about the function request here.
+Add any other context or screenshots about the improvement request here.